|

 position with the guitar resting on top of both legs, and the

-second was designed to be played in the "folk"
+second is designed to be played in the "folk"

 seated position with the guitar resting only on the back leg.

-constraints for the two ergonomic electric guitars discussed
+constraints for the two ergonomic electric guitar styles discussed

 on this page.
 1.